 - The Tuareg and Bedouin peoples.
 Only a handful of believers were known just a few years ago.
 They are now rapidly responding to the gospel.
 Creative strategies will be required to effectively reach those who maintain the traditional nomadic lifestyle.

 - The Mzab oasis towns in the Sahara.
 Even these tight-knit and deeply religious communities are being reached by Algerian believers; a very small but growing number have come to Christ.

-Algerians in Europe exceed four million; many are there illegally.
+Algerians in Europe exceed five million; many are there illegally.
 They are more accessible to the gospel in Europe, but also to Islamic preaching.
 Pray for the network of agencies and churches seeking to reach them (AWM, WEC, Avant and others).
 Pray for discipling of individuals and planting of Arabic- and Berber-speaking congregations that can then be channels for the gospel to their homeland.

 Christian media are vital in this internally restrictive situation.
 Pray for: